kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/droplets_getting_started.md

 One rule of thumb:  if the command starts with "docker" or "docker-compose" then it's to be run outside of a docker container.

+How to tell if you are inside Docker or outside Docker: at the left of the command prompt is the username.
+If the username is science then you are not in Docker, you are at the droplet command line.
+If the username is root and the hostname is a long hex string, then you are in a container.

 ## Find your droplet home directory and make the w205 directory

 Find your home directory using the following commands: